Improving Credit Access for Entrepreneurs at the Bottom of the Pyramid

 The program is open to international and domestic financial institutions that are able to meet ADB’s eligibility criteria and due diligence requirements, which include the following:

-- Credit rating of BB or higher (or equivalent) from at least one international or local credit rating agency and/or recognized by industry as a key player in microfinance sector;
+- Credit rating of BB or higher (or equivalent) from at least one international credit rating agency or industry recognition as a key player in microfinance sector;

-- Reputable and sound ownership, management and governance standards (including composition of the board of directors);
+- Reputable and sound ownership, management and governance standards;

 - At least 3 years of lending experience to the sector with nonperforming loans of less than 5%.